digitalgeko/viking-booking-tutorial/README.md

 Every portlets project have a default portlet named "[ProjectName]Portlet", so in this case is "VikingBookingPortlet".

-Ok, let's create our first model!, we'll call it UserAvailability
+Ok, let's create our first model!, we'll call it UserAvailability.

-Create a class in */models/morphia/UserAvailability.groovy*, and add the following content:
+Create a class in *models/morphia/UserAvailability.groovy*, and add the following content:

 ```
 package models.morphia